The pursuit of productivity

 The impact of physical activity on wellbeing has been well researched and evidence shows there’s a strong link between the two.

 Exercise releases endorphins to improve your mood and your body rewards you with more energy in the long run.
-Finding a sport, workout class or another mode of physical activity that you enjoy means you can add a healthy hobby to your weekly routine.
+Therefore, finding a sport, workout class or another mode of physical activity that you enjoy means you can add a healthy hobby to your weekly routine.
 Set realistic goals and stick to them.

 Some companies sponsor or subsidise gym memberships for employees.
 In fact, many gyms offer a corporate discount.
 Everyone wins!